AmyShackles/catRatingsForGreatGood/README.md

 ### Segue
 - Transitions between scenes
+  #### Modal
+  - Useful for situations where a user performs an action that's complete and self-contained and then returns from that scene to the main navigation
+  #### Show
+   - Designed for a drill-down interface where you're providing more information about whatever the user selected.

 ### Table View Controller
 - A subclass of UIViewController, used for displaying tabular data.
 In order to display dynamic data, a table view needs a data source and a delegate.